BelaPlatform/bela_newBlog/docs/_posts/2018-03-20-opal-rhythm-computer-dmx-krew.markdown

 that it is almost impossible to find out if you haven't got someone to ask.
 In the end I settled on these:

-{% include single-image.html fileName="opal-rhythm/missing.jpg" caption="Missing Image: ribbon cables." %}
+{% include single-image.html fileName="opal-rhythm/jumper wire.jpg" %}

 I looked at some beginners' electronics projects online and bought some parts from RS & CPC.
 I managed to get the BBB to turn on and off